The «Where?», the «How?» and the «What For?»

 - Place all Ziploc bags in one larger Ziploc bag and label it with the address where the sample was taken.

-A small piece of solid building material is required for bulk sampling, typically the size of a dime or the tip of your pinky finger.
-The most common building materials where asbestos is found are:
+A small piece of solid building material is all that’s required for bulk sampling, typically the size of a dime or the tip of your pinky finger.

 |Type||How to collect it|